Vol. 03

 Motivated by a fighting spirit, we set out with our backs against the wall in a completely competitive arena, and the name Fujikura suddenly resounded throughout the world.

-This groundbreaking result was submitted to the British Institute of Electrical Engineers' journal, "Electronics Letters," in collaboration with the Ibaraki Communication Laboratory.
-The paper, titled "Wavelength loss characteristics of Optcal Fiber with low hydroxyl groups," published in the June 10, 1976 issue of the journal, became "one of the most cited papers in the world" in the field of optical communications, and received honors such as the British IEE's Best Paper of the Year Award, as well as the Japan Institute of Electrical Communication Engineers' Achievement Award (1976) and the Science and Technology Agency's Research Achievement Award (1978).
-This made Fujikura's name known around the world, and the company went on to be a leader in low-loss fibers.
+In collaboration with the Ibaraki Communication Laboratory, Fujikura submitted this groundbreaking result to the British Institute of Electrical Engineers' journal, Electronics Letters.
+The paper, titled "Wavelength loss characteristics of Optical Fiber with low hydroxyl groups," published in the June 10, 1976 issue of the journal, became one of the most cited papers in the world in the field of optical communications, and received prestigious accolades such as the IEE's Best Paper of the Year Award in the UK, as well as the Japan Institute of Telecommunications Engineers' Achievement Award in 1976 and the Science and Technology Agency's Research Achievement Award in 1978.
+This made Fujikura's name known around the world, and the company would go on to maintain its leading position in the field of low-loss fiber.

 Primary Cable